chris544460/rfp/FEEDBACK_STORAGE_SETUP.md

 With these values set, feedback submissions append JSON lines directly to the Azure append blob.
 If the configuration is missing or invalid, the app saves feedback locally to `feedback_log.ndjson` so you can troubleshoot without data loss.

+### Integration Test (Optional)

+- Export `RUN_LIVE_AZURE_TEST=1` alongside the feedback environment variables.
+- Run `pytest tests/test_feedback_storage.py -k live_azure` to append a unique record and verify the blob contents.
+The test skips automatically when the Azure environment is not configured.